 I might as well quote from that old review, since the definition of "living ale" (another way to refer to "real ale" or "cask ale") hasn't changed in the past three years.
 "The term describes unpasteurized, unfiltered beers casked while the yeast is still alive," I wrote.
 "The last bit of fermentation occurs in the vessel, providing a gentle natural carbonation, and the addition of 'finings' (often isinglass, a collagen made from the dried swim bladders of fish, though there are vegetarian options like alginate and activated carbon) helps draw the spent yeast into a mass at the bottom of the cask so the beer won't appear cloudy.
-This is as fresh as your adult beverage is going to get, in other words."fell in love with their beers, rather than the other way around, but folks are gonna think what they want to think.
+This is as fresh as your adult beverage is going to get, in other words."

 Do you want to know who won?
 I won't tease.
 Let's start there.